QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 ## Next meeting

 ```
-postponed until coronavirus pandemic is over and xHain re-opens
+We met virtually until the coronavirus pandemic is over and xHain re-opens
 ```

 ## Future meetings

 ```
-postponed until coronavirus pandemic is over and xHain re-opens
+We met virtually until the coronavirus pandemic is over and xHain re-opens
 ```